-It can be helpful to be prepared for some of the more challenging symptoms associated with childbirth, to ensure that you feel confident to handle these situations should they arise.
+It can be helpful to be prepared for some of the more challenging facts about childbirth to ensure that you feel confident to handle these situations, should they arise.
 This article will review vaginal and perineal tears.

 Vaginal and perineal tears

-It is not uncommon for those who give birth vaginally to experience a tear, which are classified as either 1st, 2nd, 3rd, or 4th degree tears.
+It is not uncommon for those who give birth vaginally to experience a tear.
+When the tear happens between the vagina and anus, this is called a perineal tear.
+These are classified as either 1st, 2nd, 3rd, or 4th degree tears.
 Tap here for a digital image of the difference between these tears.

 1st and 2nd degree tears

-A 1st degree tear impacts the perineal skin only whereas a second-degree tear impacts the skin and muscles of the perineum — as well as the vagina in most cases.
+A 1st degree tear impacts the perineal skin only whereas a second-degree tear impacts the skin and muscles of the perineum.
 In the case of 1st and 2nd degree tears, you may experience a stinging sensation or mild pain in the weeks after giving birth.
 In most cases, 2nd degree tears will require stitches.

 You may experience vaginal and/or perineal soreness in the weeks after childbirth.
-You can expedite the healing process by applying ice packs and sitting carefully on soft cushions.
+You can expedite the healing process by applying ice packs for the first 24-48 hours, and avoid straining.
 Washing your private areas with warm water during and after you use the toilet may also help relieve some of the discomfort.
 Squirt bottles may help.
 Sitz baths are also a great option (more on this below)

 Trouble with urination

 In the days after birth you may feel a burning sensation and/or pain from lacerations around or close to the urethra.
-Childbirth can also affect the tissue around your urethra and bladder, which might mean you’re peeing too much or not enough.
-Look for signs of urinary tract infections, specifically pain during urination or unusually frequent trips to the bathroom.
+Childbirth can also affect the tissue around your urethra and bladder, which might mean you need to set reminders to pee.

-Leaking urine is common for up to 3 months after delivery, so doing kegels to tighten your pelvic muscles is always a good idea.
-You should call your healthcare provider if you feel you aren’t urinating enough or if you’re concerned about urine leakage.
+Temporarily leaking urine is common for up to 2-3 months after delivery, and is more likely if you were experiencing leakage during pregnancy.
+You should call your healthcare provider if you feel you aren’t urinating enough or if you’re concerned about urine leakage or pain.

 Obstetric anal sphincter injuries (OASIS)

 3rd and 4th degree tears are considered obstetric anal sphincter injuries and require repair.
-The anal sphincters are the muscles that wrap around the anus and allow you to control gas and BM.
-Damage to them occurs in about 1-11% of deliveries and can be painful.
+The anal sphincters are the muscles that wrap around the anus and allow you to control gas and stools.
+Damage to them occurs in about 1-11% of deliveries and can be painful and slower to heal.

 OASIS risk factors

-There are pre-existing risk factors for OASIS such as giving birth for the first time, infant weight over 8.8 pounds, Asian ethnicity, family history, and a perineum length of less than 2.5 cm.
+There are pre-existing risk factors for OASIS such as giving birth for the first time, infant weight over 8.8 pounds, advanced maternal age, VBAC, and shorter height.
+These are generally factors you cannot control.

-There are things you and your provider can do to limit your risk of having a severe tear, like perineal massage (tap here to learn how to do it) and applying warm compresses during labor.
+There are things you and your OB provider can do before or during labor to limit your risk of having a severe tear, like perineal massage and applying warm compresses during labor.

 Treatment options and recommendations